Rodrigo Dorfman: Career

-In 2017, he directed And the Children Will Burn (2017), a short film written by his father.
+In 2017, he directed And the Children Will Burn (2017), a short film written by his father featured in the opinion pages of the New York Times.

 In 2018, This Taco Truck Kills Fascists, a documentary on a Revolutionary Taco Truck Theatre in New Orleans was awarded the Best Louisiana Feature Award at the New Orleans Film Festival.
 FIESTA!Quinceañera, a digital series on quinceañeras for ITVS and PBS Digital Studios that he co-directed with Peter Eversoll recently premiered on the StoryCast YouTube Channel.
 With creative producer Peter Eversoll, they adapted the series to a feature documentary which was broadcast nationwide on PBS on Season 4 of REEL SOUTH.

 As a multimedia producer he has created a series of online documentaries: Gnawa Stories; Kid Gloves for handling abducted children; American Shadows for POV.

 Rodrigo has contributed to Andre Codrescu's online journal Exquisite Corpse and the Durham Herald-Suns bilingual page "Nuestro Pueblo"; he was the Triangle's Spectator Magazines film critic (2000–01) and a commentator for WUNC radio.
 His photographs have been published in the Style Section of The Washington Post and Global Rhythm magazine.